Odivelas: Geography

-Situated in the old district of Lisbon (historical Estremadura province), the municipality of Odivelas is in the metropolitan area of Lisbon, bordering the municipalities of Loures, Sintra, Amadora and Lisbon.
+Situated in the old district of Lisbon (historical Estremadura province), the municipality of Odivelas is in the Greater Lisbon area, bordering the municipalities of Loures, Sintra, Amadora and Lisbon.

 The region is situated in an extensive plain that extends from Pontinha to Póvoa de Santo Adrião, running through Odivelas and Olival Basto.
 The rest of the territory is formed by semi-rugged hilltops and valleys, dotted with pine forests and some small agricultural lands (some grazing sheep).
 Caneças maintains an agricultural character, through cultivation in greenhouses and fields, especially of flowers and ornamental plants.

 Administratively, the municipality is divided into 4 civil parishes (freguesias):